Human as Points: Explicit Point-based 3D Human Reconstruction from Single-view RGB Images: Experiments

+{\textbf{Depth Estimation.} While we assume that depth estimation methods generally produce accurate depth maps for human bodies, we acknowledge that these methods can occasionally fail.
+Since our approach relies on depth estimation, we recognize that suboptimal results may occur when depth estimation is inaccurate.}

-HaP is constrained by the possibility of imperfect SMPL predictions.
+{\textbf{SMPL Rectification.}} HaP is also constrained by the possibility of imperfect SMPL predictions.
 While our SMPL rectification method offers improved efficiency compared to rendering-based techniques, there are situations where it may not effectively rectify the SMPL models, even when the estimated depth maps are accurate.
 This can lead to suboptimal reconstruction results.
-For example, as illustrated in Fig. \ref{wrongsmpl}, HaP faces challenges in aligning the SMPL model's knee with the partial point cloud, resulting in a noticeable discrepancy in the reconstruction outcome.
+For example, as illustrated in Fig. \ref{wrongsmpl}, HaP faces challenges in aligning the SMPL model's knee with the partial point cloud, resulting in a noticeable difference in the reconstruction outcome.

+{\textbf{Smooth Occluded Side.} Another limitation is the overly smooth geometry on the occluded side.
+Predicting occluded geometry is particularly challenging due to the lack of occluded information.
+In this study, we did not utilize occluded side normal or depth map predictions, leaving the occluded areas unsupervised, whereas other methods~\cite{xiu2022econ,xiu2022icon,chan2022integratedpifu,2k2k} use.
+In future work, we plan to explore methods for incorporating appropriate supervision for the occluded side to achieve more realistic and natural geometry.}

+\textbf{Loop-Closure Artifact.} Some scans in the CityUHuman dataset may exhibit “loop-closure” artifacts.
+This occurs because, during the scanning process, the scanner had to be repositioned to complete the human body scan.
+This process, which typically lasts a few minutes, could result in small movements by the volunteer, causing repetitions in certain areas.